grand-stack/grandstack.io/docs/neo4j-graphql-js.md

 ## `@cypher` directive

-*NOTE: The `@cypher` directive has a dependency on the APOC procedure library, specifically the function `apoc.cypher.runFirstColumn` to run subqueries.
-If you'd like to make use of the `@cypher` feature you'll need to install [APOC](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/tag/3.2.0.5-beta) in Neo4j 3.2+*
+> The `@cypher` directive feature has a dependency on the APOC procedure library, to enable subqueries.
+If you'd like to make use of the `@cypher` feature you'll need to install the [APOC procedure library](https://github.com/neo4j-contrib/neo4j-apoc-procedures#installation-with-neo4j-desktop).

 GraphQL is fairly limited when it comes to expressing complex queries such as filtering, or aggregations.
 We expose the graph querying language Cypher through GraphQL via the `@cypher` directive.
 Annotate a field in your schema with the `@cypher` directive to map the results of that query to the annotated GraphQL field.
 For example: